SystemsApproach/tcpcc/tcp_ip.rst

    Multiple flows passing through a set of routers.

 Because multiple related packets flow through each router, it sometimes makes sense to maintain some state information for each flow, which can be used to make resource allocation decisions about the packets of that flow.
-This state is sometimes called *soft state*.
-The main difference between soft state and hard state is that soft state need not always be explicitly created and removed by signalling.
+This is called *soft state*, where the main difference between soft and hard state is that the former is not explicitly created and removed by signalling.
 Soft state represents a middle ground between a purely connectionless network that maintains *no* state at the routers and a purely connection-oriented network that maintains hard state at the routers.
 In general, the correct operation of the network does not depend on soft state being present (each packet is still routed correctly without regard to this state), but when a packet happens to belong to a flow for which the router is currently maintaining soft state, then the router is better able to handle the packet.

 .. sidebar:: Quality-of-Service